eddydong/eddydong.github.io/apollo.md

 The project is 100% in pure Javascript.

 It's a long-term one and currently still in early stage.

+( The project started in 2022 before the advent of Generative AI )

 Some screenshots showing the recent progress:

 ![img](img/apollo/1.png)
 ![img](img/apollo/chord analysis.png)